-You may ship your model rockets and launching equipment to us and they will be given to you at the contestant briefing on May 17.
+You may ship your model rockets and launching equipment to us and they will be given to you at the contestant briefing on May 19.
 A vendor with the proper license may also ship motors that you have ordered to this location.
 Make sure you use a shipper that utilizes a tracking system to confirm delivery of your rocket, do not call Aurora Flight Sciences.

-Trip Barber/Team America

-c/o Aurora Flight Sciences Corporation

-9950 Wakeman Dr.

-Manassas VA 20110

-Hold for Team America Team #, High School
+Aurora Flight Sciences Corporation c/o Jason Ganzhorn, Facilities 9950 Wakeman Dr. Manassas VA 20110 Hold for ARC Team #, High School